borela-tech/js-toolbox/README.md

 [Webpack][webpack].

-This tool can be installed globally, be used to compile any project that follows the expected directory structure which It will help you reduce the development dependencies drastically.
+This tool can be installed globally, be used to compile any project that follows the expected directory structure which will help you reduce the development dependencies drastically.

 ## Table of contents